Compare Pet Insurance in New Zealand

 Wellness and Routine Care Add-ons

 Some insurers offer optional wellness packages covering routine preventive care like annual vaccinations, flea and worm treatments, dental cleaning, and health checkups.
-These add-ons typically cost $5-$15 per month extra and provide benefits of $300-$500 annually.
+These add-ons usually carry a small additional premium and provide a capped benefit each year.

-However, wellness add-ons rarely provide good value.
-If you pay $120 annually for a wellness package providing $400 in benefits, you're effectively pre-paying for routine care you'd purchase anyway.
+Wellness add-ons rarely provide good value.
+They effectively pre-pay for routine care you'd purchase anyway.
 Most pet owners are better off paying for routine care directly and using insurance for unexpected illness and accidents.

 Premium or Lifetime Cover

-Premium policies offer the highest annual limits ($12,000-$15,000+), lower excesses, higher per-condition limits, and additional benefits like death benefits, third-party liability, and overseas travel cover.
-These comprehensive plans cost 40-60% more than standard policies but provide the best protection for valuable pedigree pets or those with higher health risks.
+Premium policies offer the highest annual limits, lower excesses, higher per-condition limits, and additional benefits like death benefits, third-party liability, and overseas travel cover.
+These plans cost more than standard policies but provide broader protection for pedigree pets or those with higher health risks.

 How Much Does Pet Insurance Cost in NZ?